andrii-kryvoviaz/slink/README.md

 > Only images marked as public will be visible here.

 ## Storage Providers
-The application supports two storage providers: **local** and **SMB**.
+The application supports two storage providers: **local**, **SMB**, and **AWS S3**.
-Local storage provider stores the images on the local filesystem, while the SMB storage provider stores the images on a remote SMB server.
+`Local` storage provider stores the images on the local filesystem, and it's selected by default when you spin up the application, unless you specify a different provider.
-By default, the application uses the local storage provider.

 > [!IMPORTANT]
 >
 > To persist locally saved images, you need to mount the `/app/slink/images` directory to the host filesystem.

-> [!WARNING]
->
-> If you are using SMB storage provider, you need to set `SMB_HOST`, `SMB_USERNAME`, `SMB_PASSWORD`, and `SMB_SHARE` environment variables.

 ## User Approval
 By default, the application requires user approval before they can upload images.
 You can disable this feature by setting the `USER_APPROVAL_REQUIRED` environment variable to `false`.